Is hearing aid insurance tax deductible

 Katrin Straub

-Many people wonder whether the costs of their hearing aid insurance can be deducted from their taxes.
-Find out here when this is possible and which other hearing aid costs you can claim in your tax return.
+Many people wonder whether the cost of their hearing aid insurance can be deducted from tax.
+Find out here when this is possible and which other hearing aid costs you can claim on your tax return.

 The topic in brief and concise terms

-Hearing aid insurance is usually not tax-deductible, as it is considered a non-life insurance.
+Hearing aid insurance is usually not tax-deductible, as it is considered property insurance.

-Hearing aids and associated costs (repairs, batteries, travel) are deductible as extraordinary expenses if there is a medical necessity and the 'reasonable burden' is exceeded.
+Hearing aids themselves, as well as associated costs (repairs, batteries, travel), are tax-deductible as exceptional expenses if there is a medical necessity and the 'reasonable burden' threshold is exceeded.

-A deduction as advertising expenses for hearing aids is only possible in very rare, job-related exceptional cases.
+A deduction as employment-related expenses for hearing aids is only possible in very rare, work-related exceptional cases.

-A hearing aid insurance policy is generally not tax-deductible in Germany.
-It is treated similarly to other property insurances, such as home contents or bicycle insurance.
-These serve to protect material assets and are not classified as deductible contributions or extraordinary burdens under the Income Tax Act.
-Even though some insurance companies, such as AXA, explicitly offer outpatient supplementary insurance that provides subsidies for hearing aids and visual aids, these products are also often not tax-deductible.
+Hearing aid insurance is generally not tax-deductible in Germany.
+It is treated similarly to other property insurance policies, such as household contents insurance or bicycle insurance.
+These are intended to protect tangible assets and are not classified in the Income Tax Act as deductible precautionary expenses or exceptional burdens.
+Even if some insurance companies such as AXA explicitly offer outpatient supplementary insurance that provides subsidies for hearing aids and visual aids, these products are often not tax-deductible either.

 Requirements for recognition as an extraordinary burden